SrapposelliJr/Key-Characteristics-Driving-Quality-Contact/README.md

 This project has helped strengthen my coding and player analysis skills and I look forward to making more projects in the future!
 I am always looking for feedback and ways to improve so let me know if you have any advice!

-Tools Used: R SQL Baseball Savant FanGraphs Baseball Reference Visual Studio Code Gemini
+Tools Used: R, SQL, Baseball Savant,  Baseball Reference, Visual Studio Code, Codex